-The NYJTL Mayor’s Cup — With more than 900 entries, the Mayor’s Cup All-Scholastic Tennis Championships is the largest tennis tournament in the nation.
+The NYJTL Mayor’s Cup — With more than 900 entries, the Mayor’s Cup All-Scholastic Tennis Championships is the largest all-scholastic tennis tournament in the nation.
 Elementary, middle school, and high school students representing public, private, and parochial schools from New York City have been competing against each other since 1988 in both individual and team competitions. (press release)

 The NYJTL Mayor’s Cup Girls’ Varsity Team Tournament — Held on November 7 and 10, 2018 at the Cary Leeds Center for Tennis & Learning, the Girls Varsity Team Tournament is a continuation of the Mayor’s Cup All-Scholastic Tennis Championships.
 The event offers the fall season’s girls tennis teams from public, private, and parochial schools the chance to battle it out to be crowned the best team in New York City.